nftsharing/nftsharing.github.io/README.md

 [![ChristmasdeerBanner.png](https://i.seadn.io/gcs/files/82c186c35310b6e4266b197a12765ba8.png?auto=format&w=2048)](https://opensea.io/collection/christmasdeer)

 ## 3. SantaClaus
-[SantaClaus](https://opensea.io/collection/santa-claus-on-the-way) is a collection of 5,000 unique NFTs.
+[SantaClaus](https://opensea.io/collection/santa-claus-on-the-way) is a collection of 5,000 unique NFTs, which are permanently fixed on Ethereum Blockchain.
 MERRY CHRISTMAS~A bunch of bearded Santas are on their way, are you ready!

 [![BannerSantaClaus.png](https://i.seadn.io/gcs/files/18fe1415fc76766640e8ce80112e0a83.png?auto=format&w=2048)](https://opensea.io/collection/santa-claus-on-the-way)

 ## 2. VacuumBear
-[VacuumBear](https://opensea.io/collection/vacuumbear) is a collection of 10,000 unique NFTs, which comes from the fact that we wear surgical masks all over the world.
+[VacuumBear](https://opensea.io/collection/vacuumbear) is a collection of 10,000 unique NFTs, which are permanently fixed on Ethereum Blockchain.
+They come from the fact that we wear surgical masks all over the world.
 Masks make a big distance between everyone.
 In the future, thing will become well that we don't need to live in vacuums, like a VacuumBear.

 [![banner BannerVacuumBear](https://i.seadn.io/gcs/files/655afdaac4e43fd657ade13dc226d183.png?auto=format&w=2048)](https://opensea.io/collection/vacuumbear)